 While pretending to be merely a counterweight, the pommel is as dangerous as the point.
 It has sharp, well tempered spikes to hammer into someone.
 The crossbars are also pointed, allowing the whole thing to be turned around and swung like an armour piercing pollaxe.
 While giving a variable weight range, it tends to be fairly heavy.

-Despite such a detailed description, we never see this weapon used anywhere in the book.
-The only other example of a rondel sword is in the illustrated border of the introduction.
+Despite such a detailed description, we never see this weapon used in any of the plays.
+It appears demonstrating one of the six guards of the sword in two hands section.
+There is another example of a rondel sword in the illustrated border of the introduction.

 The second sword has a lot less specialisation to it, but it still has two clear features making it particular to armed combat.
 About a third of the way down the blade, at the point where you would most comfortably grab it, the edge has been taken off for a more comfortable grip.
 Also, the pommel comes with a single heavy spike so as to give your pommel strikes an armour piercing capacity.